Updated on 25th March 2026 | 09:49 am | #NMATExamPattern2026

 The exam provides convenience to the candidates because it is being conducted within a testing window of 45 days.
 As per the NMAT test pattern, candidates are provided with 2 hours to complete the exam, with a sectional time limit for each section as well.

-Candidates preparing for NMAT 2025 must be thoroughly aware of the NMAT paper pattern.
-Given below are the key highlights one must know about NMAT 2025 while planning on taking the exam:
+Candidates preparing for NMAT 2026 must be thoroughly aware of the NMAT paper pattern.
+It is expected that NMAT 2026 will have a similar exam pattern to that of NMAT 2025.
+Given below are the key highlights one must know while planning on taking the exam:

 It’s very important to have a clear idea of what the exam looks like before actually planning to take it to have a better understanding of the paper, which in turn leads to more effective NMAT preparation.